nmadd/AC3.3/lessons/javascript-fundamentals/functions-deep-dive/README.md

 - What happens if we write a variable within a function without using the `var` keyword?

 ###Anonymous functions
-We cam also declare functions anonymously, without giving them a variable name
+We can also declare functions anonymously, without giving them a variable name

 **Discussion** Why would we need anonymous functions?
 What are some advantages and disadvantages?